zargony/touch-n-drink/README.md

 <img alt="Assembled device" src="images/device-assembled.jpg" style="width: 20em;" />

+## Features

+- Fetches authorized users and list of articles for sale from [Vereinsflieger] API
+- Allows users to identify with NFC tag or id card and purchase articles
+- Optional event tracking using [Mixpanel] for usage analytics
+- Connects to 2.4 GHz WPA2/WPA3 Wifi (IPv4, DHCP)
+- Simple numeric keypad and large, bright OLED display
+- Power supply using standard USB-C cable (PD not required)
+- Ergonomically priced and widely available hardware components
+- Magnetic wall mount

 ## Hardware

 ESP32-C3, Keypad, OLED Display and NFC reader in a custom acrylic case.
 See [hardware] folder for details.